 Dr. Diaz suggests inserting two fingers into the vagina and feeling for something wet and slippery.
 Pull them out, and take a look at your fingertips:

 - Totally dry to just slightly damp: This is typical of the days right after your period ends, when fertility is at its lowest for most women.

 - Mucus that’s slightly thick and sticky and either yellowish or whitish: Although you’re still not ovulating, this indicates your body is either preparing for ovulation or has just finished.

 - Mucus that’s almost totally clear and stretchy: If the mucus has the consistency of egg whites and can stretch a few inches between your fingers, your ovulation window has arrived!
 It’s time for frequent sex, Dr. Diaz says.

 So all this is well and good, but do you really need to stick your fingers into your vagina and feel around for mucus to help you get pregnant?

 Well, that’s up to you, but consider this: When scientists at the University of North Carolina, Chapel Hill and the University of Utah in Salt Lake City monitored more than 300 women on their fertility journey for a 2014 study, the women who opted to check their cervical mucus regularly were found to have a statistically significant increased chance of conceiving over women who didn’t bother to check.
 And theirs was far from the first study to find a solid link between tracking cervical mucus and conception!
 The science on cervical mucus is pretty well-regarded by the experts.

-So, if you’re having trouble nailing that ovulation window but don’t yet want to take the plunge into ovulation predictor kits, this could be just the thing you need.
+So, if you’re having trouble nailing that ovulation window but don’t yet want to take the plunge into ovulation test kits, this could be just the thing you need.